 The testing includes looking at the data in the DotActiv database and ensuring it matches what is in your staging tables.

 From there, DotActiv also performs basic application functionality.
-It’s to ensure the application works as it should with the database.
+This is to ensure the application works as it should with the database.

 6.2.
 What Does DotActiv Expect From Me During This Step?